Updated 11 January 2021

 Based upon the current announcements by the government, we detail below the information currently available for employers and businesses.
 Full details of the guidance can be found on the following website links.
 These websites are updated regularly, following government announcements.
 Guidance and support can be found via the following link.

 This is available to employers with less than 250 employees, as determined by the number of employees they employed as at the 28 February 2020.
-These new measures introduced, were effective from the 13 March 2020.
 Employers will be able to claim up to two weeks Statutory Sick Pay (SSP) per employee as a result of COVID-19, and should maintain records of staff absences, although staff will not be required to provide a fit note (Sometimes referred to as a sick note) from their GP.
 An isolation note is available through NHS 111.

 The payment to staff will be available from the first day and there will be no waiting period.

-Details regarding SSP have been expanded and applies to those who follow advice to stay at home, even if they are not sick themselves.
+SSP applies to those who follow advice to stay at home, even if they are not sick themselves.
 If evidence is required to cover self-isolation or household isolation beyond the first 7 days of absence, then employees can get an isolation note from NHS 111 online.

 If your employee does not wish to go on furlough, then redundancy or termination of employment can follow.